 So when Anne Hamre’s book Passages came across my desk I was intrigued.
-And when I saw the journey leads to the Fraser Valley in British Columbia (where I live) it was a no-brainer.
+And then I saw the journey leads to the Fraser Valley in British Columbia (where I live).
+So it was a no-brainer.
 Yes I’ll read this book.

 I didn’t know what to expect other than the adventure of moving to a new land and overcoming obstacles.
 What I discovered?
-Not everyone who moved to North America or Australia from the United Kingdom was seen as a hero or even a brave adventurer.
-And there wasn’t a lot of information of what to expect—people made huge, life-changing decisions based on RUMOURS!
+Not everyone who moved to North America or Australia from the United Kingdom was seen as a hero.
+Or even as a brave adventurer.
+And there wasn’t a lot of information of what to expect.
+People made huge, life-changing decisions based on RUMOURS!

 Franks motivations aren’t disclosed other than he really, really wants a dairy farm and Anne was gracious enough to pretend his dreams were hers to.
 Or maybe she adopted them as her own because she loved Frank so much.
 I never believed she wanted the life she lived but she said she did, so who am I to judge?

-Passages by Anne Hamre tells the story of when Anne met Frank in 1897 till when Anne lost Frank in 1908.
-Based on her grandparent’s lives, it’s a story of vision, courage, overcoming obstacles, perseverance, and (of course) love.
+Passages by Anne Hamre tells the story of when Anne met Frank in 1897 till when Anne lost Frank in 1925.
+Based on her grandparent’s lives, it’s a story of vision, courage, overcoming obstacles, perseverance and (of course) love.

 The story is gripping (I cried in the end) but I was left wishing it wasn’t all about Frank.
 I never loved him, not even at the beginning, and I wished to learn more about what happened next for Anne.
 How did she face her (new) challenges?
 How did she make it all work?
 Does she ever get to be a teacher again?
 She was so passionate about it.
 And, my biggest question, does she ever get to see her family again?
 She seems like she was a tough old bird.
 I would have liked to meet her.